pillarwallet/pillarwallet-nodejs-sdk/README.md

  };
 ```

- Method asset defaults returns a list of assets that are marked as default assets.
+ Returns a list of assets that are marked as default assets.

 ```typescript
 pillarSdk.asset.defaults(inputParams)

 ```

-* Asset Search
+**Asset Search**

 ```typescript
 const inputParams = {